Toward claiming a detection of gravitational memory: The theory of gravitational displacement memory

 \subsubsection{Necessity to go beyond BMS balance laws}

 In summary, BMS balance laws provide a consistency relation [Eq.~\eqref{eq:BMSSupermomentumBalanceLaw each angle MT}] that any radiation field at $\scri^+$ must satisfy.
-Most notably, this relation generically implies the presence of a non-zero memory effect associated with any burst of gravitational radiation.
-However, the balance laws intrinsically constrain only the total DC memory offset [Eq.~\eqref{eq:MemoryOffset2}], corresponding to the zero-frequency content of the signal.
-In particular, they do not provide a prescription for isolating or defining a specific time dependence of the memory signal, that is, a smooth interpolating function connecting the two asymptotic constant values of $h^{TT}_{ij}$ before and after a burst of radiation.
+Most notably, in the infinite-time limit this relation generically implies the presence of a non-zero gravitational memory effect associated with any burst of gravitational radiation [Eq.~\eqref{eq:MemoryOffset2}].
+By construction, these balance laws constrain the total DC memory offset, corresponding to the zero-frequency content of the signal.

-As emphasized in the Introduction, however, a meaningful definition of such a \emph{memory rise} is essential, since current and future gravitational-wave detectors are exclusively sensitive to the transition between the initial and final values of the memory offset within the radiation signal.
-Interferometric detectors achieve noise control only within a finite frequency band, implying that sensitivity to gravitational radiation is fundamentally band-limited, as nicely illustrated in the case of LISA in Ref.~\cite{Inchauspe:2024ibs} as well as the companion paper~\cite{Cogez:2025memoryLISA}.
-This issue is especially relevant for nonlinear memory, since such events by definition also involve the emission of oscillatory gravitational waves.
-As a result, both contributions are generically present in the data, making an unambiguous identification of the memory component nontrivial.\footnote{This contrasts with pure linear memory, where the unbound energy-momentum sourcing the memory is not itself part of the gravitational radiation.} Consequently, any claim of a detection of gravitational memory requires a definition of a time-dependent signal that can be uniquely associated with the underlying memory amplitude.
-Such a definition necessarily requires additional physical input beyond the BMS balance laws themselves.
+However, as emphasized in the Introduction, interferometric detectors are intrinsically insensitive to this zero-frequency memory offset itself and can only probe the time-dependent transition between the initial and final states.
+Since detector sensitivity is limited to a finite frequency band, any measurable signal corresponds to a finite-frequency representation of the underlying memory effect.
+In other words, while gravitational memory is formally defined by its zero-frequency (soft) limit, its observational signature arises from the time-dependent evolution of the radiation within the detector band.
+A claim of detection therefore requires a definition of a time-dependent signal whose statistical significance directly tracks the magnitude of the underlying memory offset.
+This requirement generically excludes oscillatory features from a memory model: such components increase the signal-to-noise ratio while not contributing to the defining zero-frequency memory offset.\footnote{This issue is particularly relevant for nonlinear memory, since the same events that generate memory also emit oscillatory gravitational waves.
+As a result, both contributions are generically present in the data, making an unambiguous identification of the memory component nontrivial.
+This contrasts with pure linear memory, where the unbound energy-momentum sourcing the memory is not itself part of the gravitational radiation.}